Dr Catalina Mejia Moreno

 Biography

-She has previously taught at the University of Sheffield, University of Brighton, Queen Mary University of London, and the Universidad de los Andes in Bogotá, Colombia.
-She teaches across BA and MA Architecture, as well as in MA Cities and MA Narrative Environments.
-Catalina holds a BA in Architecture from Universidad de los Andes, Colombia, an MA in Architectural History from the Bartlett School of Architecture, and a PhD in Architectural Theory and Criticism from Newcastle University.
-She has been Mellon Fellow on the Canadian Centre for Architecture (CCA) and a DAAD and J. Paul Getty Trust grant holder, and more recently a Graham Foundation for Advanced Studies in the Fine Arts, and a 2023/24 re:arc institute initiatives grant awardee.
+She has previously worked at the University of Sheffield, University of Brighton, Queen Mary University of London, and the Universidad de los Andes in Bogotá, Colombia.
+Catalina holds a BA in Architecture (Universidad de los Andes, Colombia), an MA in Architectural History (Bartlett School of Architecture, UK), and a PhD in Architectural Theory and Criticism (Newcastle University, UK).
+She has been Andrew W. Mellon Fellow on the Canadian Centre for Architecture (CCA), the DAAD, J. Paul Getty Trust, Graham Foundation for Advanced Studies in the Fine Arts, and re:arc Institute grant holder.